 What Factors Affect Russian Blue Insurance Costs?

-Russian Blues face higher pet insurance premiums than many other cat breeds.
-Breed-specific factors drive these increased costs, and understanding them helps owners manage their insurance expenses effectively.
+Russian Blues pay higher pet insurance premiums than many other cat breeds.
+Breed-specific factors drive these increased costs, and knowing them helps owners manage insurance expenses.

 Potential Vet Costs: $1,200 to $8,500